vBarbaros/bokeh-in-practice/README.md

 ## What you will learn

 * You'll learn to build step-by-step plots
-* The examples start from simple and basic one to gradually becoming more complex
+* Examples start from simple ones to gradually becoming more complex/interesting

 ## See examples of: